Frequently Asked Questions

 Once a firm licenses a calculator, they "own" it.

-Thus, they are responsible for training and support of the financial
+They are responsible for training and support of the financial advisors if

-advisors if the tool is meant for advisors.
-In this regard, Broker Village
+the tool is meant for advisors.
+In this regard, Broker Village would prefer

-would prefer not to speak with advisors directly.
-Broker Village will
+not to speak with advisors directly.
+Broker Village will "train the

-"train the trainer" at XYZ fund company or PDQ broker/dealer.
-It
+trainer" at XYZ fund company or PDQ broker/dealer.
+It is XYZ's or

-is XYZ's or PDQ's responsibility to support the advisors that access the
+PDQ's responsibility to support the advisors that access the calculators.

-calculators.
-However, if an XYZ or PDQ person has a question, they can call
+However, if an XYZ or PDQ person has a question, they can call or email us,

 How long does it take to get up and running?

-consider the new Trade and Compliance analyzer.
-You can go live almost
+the new Trade and Compliance Analyzer.
+You can go live almost immediately

-immediately with the BV-branded version.
-Your branded version and other
+with the BV-branded version.
+Your branded version and other deliverables

-deliverables take a few weeks.
-One client went live one day after contract
+take a few weeks.
+One client went live one day after contract approval.
+We

-approval.
-We provide onsite and online training to ensure that you’re fully
+provide onsite and online training to ensure that you’re fully versed in

 the information be saved?